alangrainger/obsidian-gtd/02 Documentation/How this works.md

 ### Next Actions list

 The master task list will automatically collect tasks from anywhere in your vault, it doesn't matter.
-But if you want to add individual tasks in a single location, you can use the [[📝 Next actions list]] list.
+But if you want to add individual tasks in a single location, you can use the [📝 Next actions list](../01%20Project%20Management/📝%20Next%20actions%20list.md).

-As you get more and more completed tasks on that page, you'll likely want to [[#Clean-up/Archive completed tasks]].
+As you get more and more completed tasks on that page, you'll likely want to [Clean-up/Archive completed tasks](#Clean-up/Archive%20completed%20tasks).

 ### Excluding tasks